The

 I am delighted that my skin

-At the height of my disease activity, this was impossible for me to do and was excrutiatingly painful.
+At the height of my disease activity, this was impossible for me to do and was excruciatingly painful.

 In 1999, I had a most unpleasant experience at a friend’s wedding reception when dancing in a circle whereby everyone was linking arms, and my tight skin made me unable to take part.

-At the height of my disease activity, this was impossible for me to do and was excrutiatingly painful.
+At the height of my disease activity, this was impossible for me to do and was excruciatingly painful.

 In 1999, I had a most unpleasant experience at a friend’s wedding reception when dancing in a circle whereby everyone was linking arms, and my tight skin made me unable to take part.